The Action for Animals Community Forum – a local gathering for SEQ animal advocates

-With a grassroots philosophy at its core, this is an event organised by and for activists in and around Magandjin (Brisbane), designed to be accessible to anyone who wants to make the world better for animals.
+With a grassroots philosophy at its core, the annual Action for Animals Community Forum is an event organised by and for activists in and around Magandjin (Brisbane), designed to be accessible to anyone who wants to make the world better for animals.
+We have people from right across the movement here in our community, and the forum is a space to swap ideas, share what’s working, and build on each other’s knowledge and experience.

 The idea